danielcpham/reappraisal-model/README.md

 - After training, the user will be prompted via file dialog to select a table of test data.
 The test data should be formatted similarly to the formatting shown below.

 ### __Model Fitting__:

+To fit the model, the model first predicts the part-of-speech tag for each word in each response using SpaCy.
+Then, two things happen:

+#### Score Extrapolation:
-To fit the algorithm, the model first predicts the part-of-speech tag for each word in each response using SpaCy.
-Then, for each response, each word-tag pair is classified into specific categories, and the model counts the number of positive category matches and the number of negative category matches.
+For each response, each word-tag pair is classified into specific predetermined categories, and the model counts the number of positive category matches and the number of negative category matches.
 From these counts and the raw score of the response, the model extrapolates a positive score and a negative score, which serve as a base score.
+The extrapolation of this score satisfies two qualities:
+- The sum of all scores, positive and negative, equals the raw response score.
+- All positive category matches contribute an equal amount of positive score, and all negative category matches contribute an equal amount of negative score.

 The model then applies those scores to each word-tag pair and also applies the score to each category.

+#### Weight Extrapolation:
+The number of categories is counted

 After applying this process to every response, the model then transforms the word-tag pair into a tag->word->score mapping, where the score is an average of all occurences of word-tag scores.
 The model also performs a Least Squares Best Fit on the weights to get the best fit of each category.